folio-org/stripes-connect/doc/api.md

 ### Note

-This document describes the API as we wish it to be.
+This document describes an API that is still in motion.
 The present version of the code implements something similar to this, but not identical.
-In what follows, additional notes mark such divergences.
+Further changes are likely.